biomodhub/biomod2/README.md

 `biomod2` code is currently being cleaned up, hence some function names might change a bit...

-Sorry for the inconvenience, and please **feel free to indicate if you notice some strange new behaviours ** !
+Sorry for the inconvenience, and please **feel free to indicate if you notice some strange new behaviors** !

 - **stable version** (from [cran](https://CRAN.R-project.org/package=biomod2))